mavam/trac-hub/README.md

     ./trac-hub -s 42

+One can also avoid migration of tickets whose title exists already in the github issue tracker:

+    ./trac-hub -d

 *Note*: when converting your trac setup to github, it is prudent to first try the migration into a test repository which you can delete afterwards.
 If this worked out fine and delivered the expected results, one can still aim the